oceanprotocol/aquarius/README.md

 - Tip 1: If that doesn't work, then try `https`.
 - Tip 2: If your browser shows the Swagger header across the top but says "Failed to load spec." then we found that, in Chrome, if we went to `chrome://flags/#allow-insecure-localhost` and toggled it to Enabled, then relaunched Chrome, it worked.

+## Development
-## I want to improve or customise Aquarius

-You're our favourite kind of person!
+If you want to improve or customise Aquarius, you're our favourite kind of person!
 So let us help you with a list of resources and best practices:

-### General Ocean Dev Docs

-Ocean's Python code style and related "meta" developer docs are at [oceanprotocol/dev-ocean repo](https://github.com/oceanprotocol/dev-ocean).

 ### Running Aquarius locally, for development and testing